 Wacoal America sells its lingerie and other undergarments nationwide.

-Wacoal America operates one facility each in New Jersey and New York.
-Its Wacoal Dominicana Corp. subsidiary produces products in the Dominican Republic that are shipped to Wacoal America and distributed to retailers in the US.
+The company maintains one production facility each in New Jersey and New York.
+Its Wacoal Dominicana Corp. subsidiary produces products in the Dominican Republic that are shipped to Wacoal America and distributed to retailers nationwide.

 Sales and Marketing

 The apparel company makes and markets intimate apparel under its own brand name, as well as under names DKNY Underwear and Donna Karan Intimates.
 Besides online, Wacoal America sells its products through upscale US retailers, such as Bloomingdale's, Dillard's, Lord & Taylor, Macy's, Neiman Marcus, Nordstrom, and Saks Fifth Avenue, as well as UK retailers, including Brown Thomas, Fenwicks, and Harrods.

 Wacoal America's move from selling solely through retail partners to adding e-commerce is part of its strategy to raise brand awareness, better target its market, and enhance the in-store space.
 Each of its three sites provides a fit guide, glossary, and tips to help match the garment's style with an individual's body type and personal preference.

 While Japanese parent Wacoal does not break out separate financials for Wacoal America, it reports that sales from its North Americana and Europe segment generated 18,245 million yen, representing a 55% increase in fiscal 2014 as compared to 2013.
 The company attributes the noteworthy gains to its aggressive efforts to expand US market share and enhance its product lineup among its major clients: department stores.
 It also benefited from expanding its sales areas and channels, selling its core brassiere products, and growing its Internet sales and business in Canada.

 The US, long Wacoal's largest international opportunity, accounts for 49% of overseas business.